harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-deployment-faqs.md

 The pipeline includes rollback steps like ECS Canary Delete and ECS Rolling Rollback.
 These steps revert deployments if failures occur during task scheduling or execution.

 ### Can I run the ECS task immediately after updating the task definition?
-Yes, the deploy_ecs stage includes the EcsRunTask step, which allows running the ECS task immediately using the updated task definition and `task_def_req.yaml` file.
+Yes, the deploy_ecs stage includes the EcsRunTask step, which allows running the ECS task immediately using the updated ECS task definition file.